djacura/AGame/README.md

 ### **Project Goals**

-The Aim of my project was to be able to create a site where the user could go to find games to play and then pay a small subscription fee to play them, they could also shop on the merhandise store and be able to purchase products from this, and with a "PRO" subscription they would also get
+The aim of my project was to be able to create a site where the user could go to find games to play and then pay a small subscription fee to play them, they could also shop on the merchandise store and be able to purchase products from this, and with a "PRO" subscription they would also get
-10% off on the store and also free delivery as a perk to go from the free subscription to the PRO version. along with this they would also need a profile account that they could login with, and with this track their order history and be able to cancel their subscription as they wish.
+10% off on the store and also free delivery as a perk to go from the free subscription to the PRO version. along with this they would also need a profile account that they could log in with, and with this track their order history and be able to cancel their subscription as they wish.

 ### User Stories

 #### User:

-1. As a User I want to be able to view a list of games I can play so I can see what I want to play.
+1. As a User, I want to be able to view a list of games I can play so I can see what I want to play.
-2. As a User I want to be able to Easily Register for an Account so I can View my profile.
+2. As a User, I want to be able to Easily Register for an Account so I can View my profile.
-3. As a User I want to be able to Easliy login and logout so I can Access my personal profile.
+3. As a User, I want to be able to Easliy login and logout so I can Access my personal profile.
-4. As a User I want to be able to Easily Recover my Password So I can regain Access to my Account.
+4. As a User, I want to be able to Easily Recover my Password So I can regain Access to my Account.
-5. As a User I want to be able to Recieve an Email Confirming After Registering on the site So I can Verify my Registration was successful.
+5. As a User, I want to be able to Receive an Email Confirming After Registering on the site So I can Verify my Registration was successful.
-6. As a User I want to be able to Have a Personlized account So I can view my order history and save my personal Information.
+6. As a User, I want to be able to Have a Personalised account So I can view my order history and save my personal Information.
-7. As a User I want to be able to see a specific category of product in the store so I can find what I want.
+7. As a User, I want to be able to see a specific category of product in the store so I can find what I want.
-8. As a User I want to be able to Search for a Product by Name or description So that I can find a specific prouduct I want.
+8. As a User, I want to be able to search for a Product by Name or description So that I can find a specific product I want.
-9. As a User I want to be able to Easily see what I have searched for So that I can decide wether I want the product.
+9. As a User, I want to be able to easily see what I have searched for So that I can decide whether I want the product.
-10. As a User I want to be able to View individual Product Details So it can See the Price, description and information.
+10. As a User, I want to be able to view individual Product Details So I can See the Price, description and information.
-11. As a User I want to be able to View the total cost of my purchase at any time So I can avoid spending too much.
+11. As a User, I want to be able to view the total cost of my purchase at any time So I can avoid spending too much.
-12. As a User I want to be able to View the subscriptions available to me So that I can see how much it costs.
+12. As a User, I want to be able to view the subscriptions available to me So that I can see how much it costs.
-13. As a User I want to be able to View the indiviudal games that I can play So that I can download them and play.
+13. As a User, I want to be able to view the individual games that I can play So that I can download them and play.
-14. As a User I want to be able to cancel my subscription at any point So that I no longer pay for it.
+14. As a User, I want to be able to cancel my subscription at any point So that I no longer pay for it.
-15. As a User I want to be able to view my subscription status so that I can see if it is active or not.
+15. As a User, I want to be able to view my subscription status so that I can see if it is active or not.
-16. As a User I want to be able to Login with a Social media Account So it's easier for me to be able to login.
+16. As a User, I want to be able to Login with a Social media Account So it's easier for me to be able to log in.

 #### Admin:

-17. As a Admin I want to be able to Add a product So that I can add new products to the merchandise page.
+17. As a Admin, I want to be able to Add a product So that I can add new products to the merchandise page.
-18. As a Admin I want to be able to Edit/Update an Item So that I can change details about the product.
+18. As a Admin, I want to be able to Edit/Update an Item So that I can change details about the product.
-19. As a Admin I want to be able to Delete a product So that I can remove item not for sale anymore.
+19. As a Admin, I want to be able to Delete a product So that I can remove item not for sale anymore.
-20. As a Admin I want to be able to Add new Games So that I can increase the Library of Game avaialbe to a User.
+20. As a Admin, I want to be able to Add new Games So that I can increase the Library of Game available to a User.

 <div align="right">